CyphrRiot/Migrate/README.md

 - 🎨 Navigate with arrow keys and Enter
 - 🔍 Automatically detects external drives
 - 📊 Watch real-time progress with smooth animations
+- ✅ Access backup, restore, and verification options from the main menu

 ## ⚙️ How It Works